 Two-factor authentication

 Two-factor authentication adds an additional layer of security to user accounts.
-In order to log in on an account with two-factor authentication (2FA) enabled, it is necessary to provide both the login password and another factor.
-2FA in Nextcloud is pluggable, meaning that they are not part of the Nextcloud Server component but provided by featured and 3rd-party Nextcloud apps.
+In order to log in on an account when two-factor authentication (2FA) enabled, you must provide both the login password and another factor.

 Enabling two-factor authentication